Top 10 Steve Miller Band Songs

 When listening to those iconic albums with knowledge of the real Steve Miller, one can hear the authentic blues-based roots that fueled the heartbeat of these Steve Miller Band songs.
 Steve Miller has continued recording brilliant blues pop albums since those successful 1970s records.
 Except for the hit single “Abracadabra” in 1984, Steve Miller has never repeated the commercial success he had in the late 1970s.
 But that doesn’t mean he has stopped recording outstanding records.
 This list looks at some of the best Steve Miller Band songs, regardless of commercial success or not.

-The single “Wide River” is one the last great original Steve Miller penned song to be officially released.
+The single “Wide River” is one of the last great original Steve Miller-penned songs to be officially released.
 After the release of the Wide River album, Steve Miller did not release another album until 2010’s Bingo, which contained no original Steve Miller Band Songs.
-“Wide River’s” great strumming guitar groove wrapped beautifully around that smooth Steve Miller vocal that had been a hallmark of many of the great Steve Miller songs recorded throughout his career.
+“Wide River’s” great strumming guitar groove wrapped beautifully around that smooth Steve Miller vocal, a hallmark of many of his great songs recorded throughout his career.

 # 9 – My Dark Hour